uwadonat/Enumerables_Rspec/README.md

 # Enumarables RSpec test

-> This is the readMe for the Enumerables project RSpec test.
+> This is the readMe for the Enumerable project RSpec test.

 ![screenshot](https://github.com/uwadonat/Enumerables_Rspec/blob/Enumerables_Rspec/images/screenshoot.JPG)

 Good day world

-Lets welcome one more code in the line of many more to come during our time here at Microverse. -Matija Maksimovic
+Let us welcome one more code in the line of many more to come during our time here at Microverse. -Matija Maksimovic

-Additional description about the project and its features.
+Additional description of the project and its features.

 ## Built With